Makerfabs/LoraWAN-Soil-Moisture/readme.md

 This routine is expected to run on 3 AAA batteries for a year (once per hour).

 Hibernation current 26ua, normal working current 4.7ma, peak emission 8.7ma.

+The register is used to read the soil ADC and the battery voltage ADC.

+*There is a bug in the battery voltage ADC reading at present and it is being modified.*